 Ground

-Penetrating Radar Surveys:-
+Penetrating Radar GPR Surveys:-

 variety of antennae, depending upon the depth and resolution

-assessing concrete chimney stacks at a UK petroleum refinery and
+testing the condition of reinforced concrete chimney stacks at a UK petroleum refinery and

 operates by propagating electromagnetic pulses into the ground or